keys-i/invaders-rs/README.md

 ## Contribution

-All contributions are assumed to be dual-licensed under MIT/Apache-2.
+All contributions are assumed to be licensed under MIT.

 ## License